 Apply science to the care and protection of the environment with this oil spill demonstration.
-Learn about what an oil spill is and investigate the best ways to clean them up.
+Learn about an oil spill and investigate the best ways to clean it up.

 Design a simple tin foil boat, and see how many pennies it can hold before it sinks.
 How many pennies will it take to make your boat sink?
 Learn about simple physics while you test out your engineering skills.

 Sprinkle some pepper in water and make it dance across the surface.
 Explore surface tension of water when you try this pepper and soap experiment.